HouseTrip/housetrip.github.com/_posts/2014-09-20-resn-routemaster.md

 "microservices" SOA approach and implemented very successful and impressive RabbitMQ-based, function-centric approaches to distributed Web systems.  (albeit at the cost of introducing of an extra interoperation protocol).
-One of the tenets of REST is that HTTP is "enough"
+One of the tenets of REST is that HTTP is "enough".

 In our opinion, any domains can be expressed in terms of CRUD operations on resources — although that does require surfacing some actions ("services") as